The following are a few resources for finding statistics.

 This site offers access to population and other statistics on towns, cities, counties, and states within the United States and about the country as a whole.

 CDC Data and Statistics (http://www.cdc.gov/scientific.htm)

 This site offers access to health and related statistics from the United States Centers for Disease Control and Prevention.

 Digest of Education Statistics (http://nces.ed.gov/programs/digest/)

 This site offers access to statistical information about aspects of American education ranging from kindergarten through graduate school.

-If you have any questions, please use the (Ask-a-Librarian) service or phone Reference Services in Cook Library at 601.266.4249.
+If you have any questions, please use the (Ask-a-Librarian) service or phone Research Services in Cook Library at 601.266.4249.